Moor's head: Modern controversy

-Critics in Switzerland have characterized the use of the Moor's head as racist, when used as a symbol by a workers guild.
+Halua Pinto, a Social Democrat in the city government of Bern, Switzerland, has characterized the use of the Moor's head as racist, when used as a symbol by a workers guild.

 In 2012, activists requested the brewing company Mohrenbrauerei to remove the "Moor's head" from its bottles; the company declined, saying the design was part of heraldry used by the family who started the brewery.